-Your hospital won't get involved after you leave.
+Your hospital will not get involved after you leave.

 After a fall or short illness

-Care can help you avoid going into hospital if you don't need to.
+Care can help you avoid going into hospital if you do not need to.

-If you or someone you know falls or needs help because they're ill, speak to your GP practice or social services.
+If you or someone you know falls or needs help because they're ill, speak to your GP surgery or social services.